ASHFAK-V-A/JWT--Authorizatio-React-Web-App/README.md

-# MERN Stack Project with JWT Token Authentication
+# MERN Stack User Authentication Project with JWT Token Authentication

 This is an extension of the basic MERN (MongoDB, Express, React, Node.js) stack project with user authentication using JWT (JSON Web Tokens), with an added admin panel feature.
 This project allows users to register, login, access protected routes once authenticated,